 The practice of deprescribing has been described as a process in which a clinician with the skills to evaluate a person’s entire medication list and to deprescribe one or more specific medications taking a person-centred approach to care considering life expectancy, symptom burden, adverse effects of medication, adverse drug events, drug-drug interactions and risks (e.g. falls).
 [1,4,7-9,19] Using a structured stepped process a clinician plans and supervises the identification and tapering or stopping of medications.
 [1,4,8,12,19] Deprescribing of inappropriate medications in older patients with life-limiting illness and limited life expectancy is complex and challenging.

-The Australian Government Department of Health has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.
+The Australian Government Department of Health and Aged Care has developed guiding principles for medication management in residential aged care facilities; these lack discussion on deprescribing.

 There is evidence that deprescribing improves medication appropriateness but little evidence that it improves health outcomes [6,12] or quality of life [8,12] in older people.
 A recent systematic review reports a positive but not significant change in sleep quality, bowel function, cognitive function, physical function and general health status in frail older people after a deprescribing intervention.
 The same systematic review suggests that deprescribing interventions has the potential to bring about a cost saving but further research.